gnosis/pm-contracts/docs/getting-started.rst

 Defining Positions
 ------------------

 In order to define a position, we first need to designate a collateral token.
-This token must be an `ERC20`_ token which exists on the same chain as the ConditionalPaymentProcessor instance.
+This token must be an `ERC20`_ token which exists on the same chain as the PredictionMarketSystem instance.

 Then we need at least one condition with a payout collection, though a position may refer to multiple conditions each with an associated payout collection.
 Positions become valuable precisely when *all* of its constituent payout collections are valuable.
 More explicitly, the value of a position is a *product* of the values of those payout collections composing the position.